Chan-dre-yi/SEN-TUBE/README.md

 3. 'nutshell_comments_extraction_code.py' and 'sucharita_comments_extraction_code.py' are the two python codes that were used to extract a random subset of the comments of the two videos
 4. 'Nutshell_Model.ipynb' and 'Sucharita_Model.ipynb' are the two model codes customized according to the two datasets used, that give the final analysis to the data.

 For more elaborate description, refer to the research paper.
 The whole project can be understood easily by reading that, as it is written in plain english.
+Link to the publication: https://zenodo.org/records/7964527